ethereum/ethereum-org-website/src/content/decentralization/index.md

 - **Integrity**: Building networks of people who work towards principles of decentralization (as opposed to a network of people who, say, buy a large amount of a single currency when it is worth almost nothing and then proceed to exaggerate the benefits of their choice while bashing all other projects).
 - **Resistance**: In general, building things that resist unwanted behavior instead of things that punish or mitigate it.

-## Decentralization is everywhere {#decentralized-world}

-You can find decentralized systems everywhere from ant colonies to blockchain projects.
-It's really nothing new.
-What's new — and super exciting — is the scale we're achieving with this seemingly basic form of organization.

-Peer-to-peer systems are a classic internet example.
-Because users double as servers (providing computer power while using the services) these protocols are decentralized by default.
-Examples include BitTorrent and Skype.
-In fact, much of the underlying technology of the internet is based on [end-to-end networking](https://en.wikipedia.org/wiki/End-to-end_principle), an idea strongly related to peer-to-peer networks.

-You could say that it still works this way, but that some of the "ends" have become extremely powerful and popular.
-In other words, rather than talking directly with the devices of our friends, family members, and random internet people (something that is completely possible through direct peer-to-peer or highly decentralized architectures), we all talk to social media servers.

-## Decentralization in Ethereum {#ethereum-decentralized}

-First things first: Nobody owns Ethereum.
-The [Ethereum Foundation](https://ethereum.foundation) provides support, but so do tons of other individuals and organizations.

-Building on that, Ethereum is decentralized in many other important ways.
-People operate nodes across the world, there are many different client software options, and it interoperates (often via third-party [decentralized apps](https://ethereum.org/en/dapps/)) with a lot of other decentralized protocols.
-It is built to resist spammers, to provide clear consensus, and to be unprofitable (or at least proportionately expensive) to attack.

-Ethereum is also *centralized* in a very important way — there is an agreed-upon set of rules (in the form of computer code) that every node should follow.
-This allows the system to operate predictably.
-However, it bears mentioning that these rules are upgraded and maintained in a decentralized way.

-### Smart contracts {#smart-contracts}

-Behind every dapp (decentralized app) on Ethereum, there is a smart contract.
-This is a program that runs on the Ethereum network for users to interact with.

-Smart contracts are an essential part of Ethereum's decentralized infrastructure.
-They can theoretically provide any service that a computer can.
-They can execute currency exchanges, retrieve and display information, make calculations, and so on.

-We say that Ethereum can solve "theoretically" any problem because there are some limits: namely the expensive digital real estate in the [Ethereum Virtual Machine](https://ethereum.org/en/glossary/#evm) and on the [blockchain](https://ethereum.org/en/glossary/#blockchain).

-## Pros and cons of using Ethereum {#pros-cons}

-Let's say you're deciding where to send and store money.
-Would Ethereum be a good choice?

-### Pros {#pros-of-ethereum}

-- You have control over your funds.
-- It would take a complex, coordinated, international attack of disproportionate cost to stop the Ethereum network from operating.
-- You don't need permission to participate (no loan applications, for example).
-All you need is access to the network.
-- Ethereum does not associate your activities with your personal identity (because it doesn't know who you are).
-- Brute-force "identity theft" crimes can be extremely difficult because account credentials are cryptographically protected.
-- You can issue transactions instantly from anywhere with an internet connection.

-### Cons {#cons-of-ethereum}

-- Nobody but the recipient can help if you send your funds to the wrong address.
-- You are responsible for account security and privacy practices: for keeping your [private keys](https://ethereum.org/en/glossary/#private-key) secure and your personal information separate from your online activities.
-- You will probably have to learn new information and behaviors.
-Currently, even the most user-friendly apps can be technically challenging.
-- It is your responsibility to identify and comply with applicable laws.
-- It can be difficult to know which contracts you should trust.

-In the end, it's up to you to decide.
-However, know that there are a lot of smart people who are dedicating themselves to making this technology easier for you to use.
-If it's not the best choice for you now, check it out again in a few months.

 ## Trust and consequences {#trust-in-decentralization}

 We put a huge amount of trust in centralized institutions — banks, for example.
 However, as [history has repeatedly shown](https://en.wikipedia.org/wiki/List_of_banking_crises), our confidence is not always well-placed.